 USE disposables if you’re hosting a large holiday party!

-There was a time when I wouldn’t have dreamed of using disposable dishes at a party – and I was stuck washing a lot of dishes after the party ended.
+Disposables are a huge factor in stress free entertaining at our house.
+There was a time when I wouldn’t have dreamed of using disposable dishes at a party, consequently I was stuck washing a lot of dishes after the party ended.
 But now, there are so many high quality products, it doesn’t make sense to use real china when you are hosting a large party.
-Our guests usually don’t even know the plates aren’t real.
+As a matter of fact, our guests don’t even know the plates aren’t real.
 They can’t believe it when we toss them!
 Don’t know where to find them?
 I’ve included a link at the end of this post to make it easy for you.

 DELEGATE, delegate, delegate, then delegate some more!